kevidgel/steve/README.md

 ## About

 Steve is a GPU-accelerated photorealistic rendering engine implementing a physically-based pathtracer with advanced sampling techniques.
-It leverages NVIDIA CUDA and OptiX for real-time ray tracing on modern GPUs, combined with ReSTIR (Restir importance sampling with spatial and temporal resampling) for variance reduction and improved image quality.
+It leverages NVIDIA CUDA and OptiX for real-time ray tracing on modern GPUs, combined with ReSTIR for variance reduction and improved image quality.

-### Features

-- **GPU Ray Tracing**: Powered by NVIDIA OptiX for efficient ray-triangle intersection and dynamic geometry
-- **Physically-Based Rendering**: Disney BRDF material model with 15+ parameters for accurate material representation
-- **Advanced Sampling**: ReSTIR temporal and spatial resampling for efficient direct lighting
-- **Interactive Viewport**: Real-time camera control and parameter adjustment with ImGui
-- **Multi-Format Support**: Load 3D models in OBJ and glTF/glTF binary formats
-- **Deferred Shading**: G-buffer based rendering pipeline for geometry queries
-- **Parallel Computing**: Multi-threaded CPU orchestration with Intel TBB

-## Technology Stack

-- **Languages**: C++20 (host), CUDA (device), GLSL (shaders)
-- **GPU API**: CUDA Toolkit 12.0+ and OptiX 7.0+
-- **Graphics**: OpenGL 3.3+ with GLAD + GLFW3
-- **Build System**: CMake 3.25+ with Ninja
-- **Package Management**: vcpkg
-- **Key Libraries**:
-  - OWL (OptiX Wrapper Library)
-  - ImGui + ImGuizmo for UI
-  - GLM for mathematics
-  - spdlog for logging
-  - nlohmann/json for scene configuration
-  - RapidObj + TinyGLTF for model loading
-  - STB Image for texture loading

 ## Building